 This week marks one year since the start of the ongoing Ebola Virus Disease (EVD) outbreak in neighbouring Democratic Republic of Congo (DRC), that has already killed more than 1,700 people.
-The DRC is in the grip of the second worst Ebola outbreak in history.
+DRC is in the grip of the second worst Ebola outbreak in history.
 There is an increasingly significant risk of Ebola spreading across porous borders into South Sudan.
-UNICEF is working with the Government of South Sudan, other UN agencies and partners to disseminate prevention messages and engage communities to help them protect themselves from the disease.
+UNICEF is working with the Government of South Sudan, other UN agencies and partners to disseminate prevention messages and engage communities to help them protect themselves against the disease.

 UNICEF is supporting the national Ebola preparedness efforts in South Sudan which, if adequately funded, will enable South Sudan to respond quickly and effectively in the event of an Ebola outbreak in the country.
 The UN children’s agency co-leads with the government the technical working group on risk communication, social mobilization and community engagement to inform communities about the disease and involve them in prevention activities.
-Furthermore, UNICEF and the government are co-leading the technical working group on infection prevention and control, which assists health workers and other front liners to perform their duties in a safe manner, and supports access to water, sanitation and hygiene in health facilities, schools and public places.
+Furthermore, UNICEF and the government are co-leading the technical working group on infection prevention and control, which assists health workers and other front liners to perform their duties in a safe manner, and support access to water, sanitation and hygiene in health facilities, schools and public places.

 “With Ebola closer to South Sudan than before, we have no time to lose.
 We need to be prepared to deal with an outbreak in the country, but first and foremost we must do everything we possibly can to stop the disease from reaching South Sudan,” stressed Dr Mohamed Ag Ayoya, UNICEF Representative in South Sudan.
 “The active involvement of communities is key to avoid infections.
 We are working closely with them to create awareness and understanding of transmission routes, and promoting handwashing and good hygiene practices, which are the most effective prevention measures.”